Learn to Hunt

 Almost all Paddlefish are caught by snagging below a dam in the spring.

 Paddlefish are most often collected and seen in the Great Border Rivers; but, it is not unusual for anglers to take them in the lower portion of the Des Moines, Cedar, Iowa and, Skunk Rivers.
 It was formerly rather common, but is now absent in East and West Okoboji Lakes and Spirit Lake.

 Paddlefish are one of the most primitive of fish.
 It is a remnant of ancient life, differing from other fish by its elongated paddlelike snout, long gill covers and shark-like body.
 It was formerly abundant in the Mississippi valley, but over-exploitation, changes in environmental conditions, or both, have reduced its numbers and it is no longer common except in certain places along the river.

 Its large size and bizarre shape have made Paddlefish interesting to anglers and scientists alike.
-Fish over 6-feet long have been taken from the state, placing it at or near the top of the list for "big fish" honors.
+Fish over 6-feet long have been taken from Iowa, placing it at or near the top of the list for "big fish" honors.
 The current state record is a 107-pound fish taken from the Missouri River in Monona County in 1981.
 Early growth of Paddlefish is fast with the fish reaching 10- to 14- and 21- to 24-inches in their second and third years of life.
 Seventeen-year-old fish average nearly 60-inches long and weigh about 37 pounds.
 Paddlefish are long-lived fish with 20 years common and 30 years or more not unusual.
 The larger individual fish are females.